m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## Scala

-My own weapon of choice,
+My own weapon of choice, and

 ## F#